pibara/spq-sigs/README.md

 ## status

+* A signing key has been implemented.
+* A signature validator has been implemented.
-* An untested signing key has been implemented
+* The C++ signing key has been tested to work with the validator.
 * Basic compiler flag based code quality has been enforced.
 * Currently working on a signature deserialization and validator class.